One of the best ways to monetize your blog is with affiliate marketing.

 Nothing is worse for someone searching for a review than finding one that’s months (or years) out of date.
 You can create a better user experience if you keep your reviews current.
 Google will also reward you for it with higher SERP.

 Unfortunately, many merchants don’t tell you about updates and you must seek out the product changes.
-I suggest subscribing to the company’s press releases and monitor their various social media channels for product updates.
+I suggest subscribing to the company’s press releases and monitoring their various social media channels for product updates.

 Creating a product review blog is a great way to monetize a blog.
 In my opinion, when you combine reviews with affiliate marketing, your site can become much more profitable than with ad banners.